Skip to main content

 • Investors purchasing single-family or small multifamily rentals

-• Portfolio owners refinancing into long-term debt
+• Portfolio owners refinancing multiple properties into long-term debt

-• Self-employed borrowers with complex tax returns
+• Self-employed borrowers whose tax returns understate actual income

 • Foreign nationals investing in US rental property

-• Short-term rental operators (Airbnb, VRBO)
+• Short-term rental operators (Airbnb, VRBO) using market rent projections

-What lenders look at
+What lenders look at beyond the ratio

 DSCR vs conventional investment loans